microsoftgraph/microsoft-graph-docs-contrib/concepts/query-parameters.md

 ## filter parameter

 Use the `$filter` query parameter to retrieve just a subset of a collection.
-For guidance on using $filter, see [Use the $filter query parameter to filter a collection of objects](/graph/filter-query-parameter).
+For guidance on using `$filter`, see [Use the $filter query parameter to filter a collection of objects](/graph/filter-query-parameter).

 ## format parameter